Privacy Policy - June 2026

 We collect personal data through various channels when acting as a Data Controller:

-Data Collected from our Website
+Data Collected from Our Website

 When you visit our website, we may collect certain personal data automatically using Google Analytics, cookies and other tracking technologies.